Inderøy Municipality: History

 During the Middle Ages, the Inderøya peninsula was called Eynni iðri, meaning the inner island, which is still the meaning of the word Inderøy.
 Saurshaug (now Sakshaug) was an important political centre until the 20th century.
 In the Middle Ages it was the centre of the county Øynafylket (which also included the areas of Beitstad and Verran.
 The Old Sakshaug Church was opened by Archbishop Eysteinn Erlendsson in 1184 and was the county church.
 Many of the construction techniques used in the archbishop's cathedral Nidarosdomen in Trondheim were experimented with on Old Sakshaug Church.
 Also the village of Sandvollan has a church from the Middle Ages, Hustad Church.

 During the late Middle Ages and until the breakup of the union between Sweden and Norway Inderøy was the seat of the Governor, Judge, and Tax Collector of Nordre Trondhjems amt, thus it was the county capital of the old Nord-Trøndelag county.
 Later, the areas lent its name to the Inderøy District Court which formerly had jurisdiction over parts of Trøndelag county.

 The area was described by a Norwegian poet, Aasmund Olavsson Vinje, in 1860 who depicted its panorama from Rolsbakken.

 Government

 Inderøy Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Inderøy's waste management has since 1985 been carried out by the intermunicipal Innherred Renovasjon.
+Inderøy became the first municipality in the country to introduce three-container waste sorting at the curbside, in 1994.
+A new recycling center opened in Utøy in 2018.
+Since the same year, waste collection has been operated by ReTrans Midt.

 The administrative centre of Inderøy is Straumen where most of the commercial services are based.
 Municipal services are located about 1 km to the north, at Sakshaug.
-There are several boroughs in Inderøy: Kjerknesvågen, Mosvik, Røra, Sandvollan, Sakshaug, and Utøya.
+There are several boroughs in Inderøy: Kjerknesvågen, Mosvik, Røra, Sandvollan, Sakshaug, and Utøy.
 Each has its own primary school and community centre.